thin-edge/thin-edge.io/docs/src/legacy/c8y-firmware-management.md

    1. Validate the integrity of the downloaded binary by matching its SHA-256 hash value against the `sha256` checksum value received in the request.
    1. Apply the downloaded firmware file update on the device using whatever device specific protocol.
-1. After applying the update, send the final operation status update to thin-edge via MQTT:
+1. After applying the update, send the final operation status update to %%te%% via MQTT:
    1. Topic: `tedge/$CHILD_DEVICE_ID/commands/res/firmware_update`
    1. The payload must be a JSON record with the following fields:
       * `id`: The `id` of the request received